Business needs to reset its purpose to attract Millennials, according to Deloitte’s annual survey

 - Technology, media, and telecommunications (TMT) most attractive employers.
 TMT ranked most desirable sector and the one to provide the most valuable skills according to Millennials.
 Men (24 percent) were nearly twice as likely as women (13 percent) to rank TMT as the number one sector to work in.
 Among broader sectors, leadership is perceived to be strongest in the TMT sector (33 percent).
 This percentage was three times higher than second ranked food and beverages (10 percent), and four times that for third-ranked banking/financial services (8 percent).
 In addition, when asked about the businesses that most resonated with Millennials as leaders, Google and Apple top the list of businesses, each selected by 11 percent of respondents.

-- Organisations and colleges must do more to nurture emerging leaders.
-While overall Millennials did not feel their organisations make full use of their skills (only 28 percent say their organization makes full use of their skills), this figure falls significantly among Millennials in developed markets to just 23 percent.
+- Organizations and colleges must do more to nurture emerging leaders.
+While overall Millennials did not feel their organizations make full use of their skills (only 28 percent say their organization makes full use of their skills), this figure falls significantly among Millennials in developed markets to just 23 percent.
 In addition, it falls below 20 percent in Japan (9 percent), Turkey (15 percent), South Korea (17 percent) and Chile (19 percent).
-When asked to estimate the contributions that skills gained in higher education made to achievement of their organisation’s goals, Millennials’ average figure is 37 percent.
+When asked to estimate the contributions that skills gained in higher education made to achievement of their organization’s goals, Millennials’ average figure is 37 percent.

 - The changing characteristics of leadership.
 Today’s Millennials place less value on visible (19 percent), well-networked (17 percent), and technically-skilled (17 percent) leaders.
 Instead, they define true leaders as strategic thinkers (39 percent), inspirational (37 percent), personable (34 percent) and visionary (31 percent).